 - The quality of your ads and landing page – Google Ads also looks at how relevant and useful your ad and the website it links to are to the person who'll see it.
 Our assessment of the quality of your ad is summarised in your Quality Score, which you can monitor – and work to improve – in your Google Ads account.

-- The Ad Rank thresholds – To help ensure high quality ads, we set minimum thresholds that an ad must achieve to show in a particular ad position.
+- The Ad Rank thresholds – To help ensure high quality ads, we set minimum thresholds that an ad must achieve to show.

 - The context of the person’s search – With the ad auction, context matters.
 When calculating Ad Rank, we look at the search terms that the person has entered, the person’s location at the time of the search, the type of device that they’re using (e.g. mobile or desktop), the time of the search, the nature of the search terms, other ads and search results that show on the page and other user signals and attributes.